octodns/octodns/docs/configuration.rst

 the mandatory ``id`` (config key) argument.
 Targeting ``'*'`` means the validator runs for every record type; targeting a record type string (e.g.
 ``'MX'``) restricts it to that type.

+Validators declared under ``validators:`` are activated only by explicit ``manager.validators`` entries — they are not activated by ``manager.enabled`` set membership regardless of their ``sets`` value.
+This gives precise control over which types a custom validator runs for.

 Disabling built-in validators
 .............................